ma-kast/TimeDependentICG/README.md

 Results will be saved in the corresponding folders and can be used with paraview.

-Like the core FEniCS components and the dolfin-adjoint software, this piece of code is made  available under the GNU LGPL, version 3.
+Like the core FEniCS components and the dolfin-adjoint software, this coding project is made  available under the GNU LGPL, version 3.